The St Barths Bucket

 The visual today on the northwest side of St. Barths was nothing less than breathtaking as 26 Superyachts sailed custom courses of between 12 and 16.5 nautical miles and deployed their giant multi-colored spinnakers for final downwind legs to the finishes.
 Although a...

-The St Barths Bucket has proudly made many contributions to worthy St Barths causes over the years.
+The St Barths Bucket proudly makes annual contributions to worthy St Barths causes every year.
 A portion of the entry fee and proceeds from the sale of the popular Bucket posters go to local charities.

 Film © Breed Media Creative